Baby Waking Up Every Hour – Reasons and Remedies

 8. Infections

-A baby’s immune system is in its developing stages which makes him more prone to catching illnesses, infections, and let’s not forget the common cold.
+A baby’s immune system is in its developing stages, which makes him more prone to catching illnesses, infections, and, let’s not forget, the common cold.

 Useful Tips to Help Your Baby Get Good Sleep

+Ensuring your baby gets good sleep is crucial for their development and your well-being (2).
 Here are some useful tips to get your baby a good night’s sleep.

 1. Feed Him Well